hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/recon report.md

   - **Early Warning Radar** detected, with capabilities to detect incoming threats at long range.
 - **Operational Plan:**
   - Neutralize the **EW Radar** through electronic warfare or precision strike.
-  - Conduct **ISR** to monitor radar activity and any immediate threats.

 *(Insert Satellite Image Here)*